alphagov/content-publisher/docs/testing-strategy.md

 Characteristics of view tests:

-- they should make assertions based on logic in the view and not be used to assert that HTML is as we wrote it;
+- they should make assertions based on logic in the view, for example they should test that certain HTML appears as a result of conditionals and input rather than being used to determine exact responses of HTML;
 - inputs into tests and dependent objects can be mocks of the expected object;
 - they should follow the conventions of
 [RSpec Rails view tests][rspec-rails-views].